ramanathanrv/test-dc/docs/javascript.md

 * customer_id
     * All the cards stored for `customer_id` will be rendered in the form
 * return_url
-    * The customer will be redirected to this url, once the payment is complete
+    * If you choose the `redirect` based flow, the customer will be redirected to this url, once the payment is complete
     * Make sure that this url is clean and starts with `http`/`https`
     * The url must not contain any query parameters